zcorpan/html-parser-book/manuscript/preface.md

 In the [web version of this book](https://htmlparser.info/), there is a feedback link in the bottom-right corner.
 You can select some text and click the feedback link to create a new issue about the selected text in the GitHub repository.
 The link has `accesskey="1"` so it can be activated with the keyboard — how to activate it depends on the browser and OS, see [documentation on MDN about `accesskey`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/accesskey).

-If you use Twitter, you can provide feedback or ask questions there at [@htmlparserbook](https://twitter.com/htmlparserbook).
+If you use X, you can provide feedback or ask questions there at [@htmlparserbook](https://x.com/htmlparserbook).
 You can follow this account if you want to be notified about new commits.